scala-austin/scala-austin-meetups/meetings/130821/scala_at_rackspace.md

 why Scala for the team, at first
 --------------------------------

-- fresh reboot with new code
 - benefits of JVM as a platform (coming from Ruby/Rails)
-- perhaps an improved talent pool
+- relatively modern language features
 - plurality of programming paradigms
 - actor system libraries
 - improved correctness from type safety
 - interest in FP
+- fresh reboot with new code
+- perhaps an improved talent pool

 why stay with Scala
 -------------------

 - correctness
+- relatively modern language features
 - benefits of JVM (though it's not perfect)
 - modularity and extensibility with types
 - typed highly-general abstractions
     - hard to do without types
     - reuse with less coupling
     - elegant, composeable APIs (DSLs)
-- a _lot_ of these benefits derive from FP. . .
+- a _lot_ of these benefits derive from
-- . . . the rest from type-checking
+    - FP
+    - an expressive type system

 still seeing how these pan out
 ------------------------------

+- need for actor system libraries
+    - our algorithms don't require mutable state
+    - currently Akka abandons much type-safety
 - improved talent pool
-    - TODO: flesh out
-- need for actor system libraries
-    - TODO: flesh out
+    - the pool is definitely smaller
+    - the Scala community at large if has much talent
+    - general JVM expertise ports to Scala
+    - hard to find local expertise in Scala's type system
+    - this meetup is part of the exploration
+    - talk to me if you're interested in our team

 apprehensive of now